Certified Fitness and Conditioning

 We want to be sure your dog is able to safely engage in a training program.
-This is why we’re certified in canine fitness!
-Just as in human fitness, canine fitness requires the knowledge of anatomy, correct form, precise exercise techniques, and proper usage of equipment to avoid injury.
+This is why Rita is certified in canine fitness!
+Just as in human fitness, canine fitness requires the knowledge of anatomy, correct form, precise exercise techniques, and proper use of equipment to avoid injury.

-Once we assign a Fitness Screening Ranking, we will have determined if your dog is ready to proceed with fitness training and at what level.
-Most fitness sessions last approximately 20-30 minutes including warm up and cool down.
+Most fitness sessions last approximately 30 minutes including warm up and cool down.
 It may be less based on many factors including your dog’s age, fitness level, regular activity, and also the fitness goals you’ve set for your dog.
-Anything over 20-30 minutes is counterproductive to successful fitness training and may actually be dangerous to your dog.
+Anything over 30 minutes can be counterproductive to successful fitness training.

-We want your dog to have FUN! so we tailor our exercise programs to fit your dog.
+We want your dog to have FUN! so every dog’s exercise program is tailored to specifically fit that dog.
 There is never a one-size-fits-all program in canine fitness!

 See How Affordable Our Fitness Prices Can Be!